open5e/open5e/source/classes/warlock.rst

 *Prerequisite: 15th level, Pact of the Chain feature*

-You can cast *hold monster* at will—targeting a celestial, fiend, or elemental—without expending a spell slot or material components.
+You can cast :ref:`srd:hold-monster` at will—targeting a celestial, fiend, or elemental—without expending a spell slot or material components.
 You must finish a long rest before you can use this invocation on the same creature again.